groegercesg/QueryBridge/README.md

 vim /var/lib/pgsql/14/data/postgresql.conf
 ```

-We don't have support for parallelisation, bitmap scans, memoize or nested loops, so we turn these off by changing the following lines:
+We don't have support for parallelisation, bitmap scans, memoize or nested loops, so we turn these off by changing the following lines, take out the comment at the beginning.
+If you don't have some of these options that's okay:

 ```bash
 max_parallel_workers_per_gather = 0